[Experiments & Analysis] Evaluating the Feasibility of Sampling-Based Techniques for Training Multilayer Perceptrons: Related Work

-The rest of our paper is organized as follows.
-After discussing related work in \S\ref{sec:related}, we define the problem formulation in \S\ref{sec:prelim} and provide a taxonomy of sampling-based approaches for efficient DNN training.
-In \S\ref{sec:cone} and \S\ref{sec:ctwo}, we discuss two of these approaches in further detail.
-We present our theoretical analysis in \S\ref{sec:analysis} and discuss an extension to convolutional neural networks in \S\ref{sec:cnn}.
-Experiment details and takeaways are discussed in \S\ref{sec:exp_setup}, \S\ref{sec:results}, and \S\ref{sec:discuss}, and we offer concluding remarks in \S\ref{sec:conclusion}. \tightsection{Related Work} The increasing importance of DNN applications opened the door to a variety of challenges associated with training these models.
+The increasing importance of DNN applications opened the door to a variety of challenges associated with training these models.
 While there are numerous works on techniques for scaling DNNs, many of them have expensive hardware requirements and use GPUs to accelerate training \citep{GPUMM}.
 Unlike GPUs, CPUs are available on any device, so optimizing training performance on CPUs is beneficial.
-There have been studies in which distributed, concurrent, or parallel programming on CPUs has been used to accelerate training \citep{ScaleableLSH, DistLargeNN, OptTrainCPU}, but these methods are not always generally applicable due to variation in hardware requirements.
-Hence, algorithms focused on algorithmic optimization of feedforward and backpropagation are essential.
+There have been studies in which distributed, concurrent, or parallel programming on CPUs has been used to accelerate training \citep{ScaleableLSH, DistLargeNN, OptTrainCPU, deep-pruning-limitedresources, mobile-DNN, MM-CPU}, but these methods are not always applicable due to variation in hardware requirements.
+Thus, algorithms focused on algorithmic optimization of feedforward and backpropagation are essential.
 Usually, methods with little to no special hardware requirements are preferred.
-Several algorithms in the literature apply a variety of sampling-based \citep{ScaleableLSH, ImpDropDNN, AdaptivDrop, FasterNN} or non-sampling-based approximations \citep{WTA, layerwiseImportance} to improve training for DNNs.
+Several algorithms apply a variety of sampling-based \citep{ScaleableLSH, ImpDropDNN, AdaptivDrop, FasterNN, statesparsity, unifiedCompression} or non-sampling-based approximations \citep{WTA, layerwiseImportance, non-sampling-opt, deep-pruning-limitedresources} to improve training for DNNs.